breuleux/earl-grey/README.md

 * Powerful, deeply integrated pattern matching!
   * Used for assignment, function declaration, looping, exceptions...
 * A DOM-building DSL with customizable behavior!
+  * A quote type that builds actual documents instead of strings!
 * A very powerful hygienic macro system that allows you to define:
   * Your own control structures!
   * New kinds of patterns for the pattern matcher!